Germany’s Data Protection Law: Trends, Opportunities & Conflicts

 Enforcement is split between the Federal level and the 16 separate Lander (state) Data Protection Authorities, and each Land has its own courts.
 Appeals can sometimes go to a higher federal court.
 In addition, regulatory traditions vary with some DPAs favouring a stricter interpretation of the law while others are more pragmatic.

-Speakers from various German Data Protection Autorities and Covington & Burling’s lawyers from its Frankfurt and London offices will explain the issues.
+Speakers include several of Germany’s Data Protection Authorities, Covington & Burling’s lawyers from its Frankfurt office and Germany’s DP Association, the GDD.

 Attending this series of webinars will enable you to:

 - Understand the long-term influence of data protection and consumer law on national competition law.
 The Federal Cartel Office’s decision in the Facebook case has been appealed from a Land court to a higher federal court.